-I was reborn on a tiny offshore island off Ireland recently.
+I was reborn on a tiny island off of Ireland recently.

 Before traveling to Ireland a little over a month ago, I had only left the United States once.